mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **MAIL** Mail is a special form of freight, consisting of large data storage drums that contain a vast amount of information, as well as physical packages, which must be transported from one world to another but not vital enough to be entrusted to the x-boat service or a private courier.
 To determine if there is mail available, roll 2D and then apply the modifiers on the Mail table.

-Mail Freight Traffic DM–10 or less: DM-2 Freight Traffic DM–9 to –5: DM-1 Freight Traffic DM–4 to +4: DM+0 Freight Traffic DM 5 to 9: DM+1 Freight Traffic DM 10 or more: DM+2 Travellers’ ship is armed: DM+2 World is TL of 5 or less: DM-4
+Mail Freight Traffic DM–10 or less: DM-2 Freight Traffic DM–9 to –5: DM-1 Freight Traffic DM–4 to +4: DM+0 Freight Traffic DM 5 to 9: DM+1 Freight Traffic DM 10 or more: DM+2 Travellers' ship is armed: DM+2 World is TL of 5 or less: DM-4

-- Travellers’ highest Naval or Scout rank
+- Travellers' highest Naval or Scout rank
-- Travellers’ highest SOC DM
+- Travellers' highest SOC DM

 On 12 or more, the Travellers are chosen to transport mail to the destination world.
 Mail containers take up five tons of space and the Travellers will be paid Cr25000 for transporting the container.
 There will be 1D containers available to transport and the Travellers must take them all or none at all.